cansik/duit/DOCUMENTATION.md

 ### Observable

 The `duit.model.DataField.DataField` class applies the observer pattern, allowing other system components to monitor value changes.
-The event triggered by a change in data is named `on_changed`.
+The event triggered by a change in data is named `duit.model.DataField.DataField.on_changed()`.
 It consistently updates the event handlers with the **latest** value.

 ```python
 # create event handler